-When most of us think about our individual wellness the first thing that often comes to mind is our physical wellness.
+When most of us think about our individual wellness, the first thing that often comes to mind is our physical wellness.
 Am I sick?
 Am I overweight?
 Am I in shape?
 Am I eating enough fruits and vegetables?
 Am I drinking enough water?
-Do I have energy and strength to do the things I need and want to do?
+Do I have the energy and strength to do the things I need and want to do?

 Our physical health and wellness is something that we have an amazing amount of control over.
 This component of our individual wellness is not only very strongly connected to all of the other dimensions of our individual wellness (take a look back over previous posts on dimensions of wellness), but it is one that is heavily determined by the choices that we make on a daily basis.
 Our physical wellness is dependent on our lifestyle choices and the habits and routines that we develop.

 Physical wellness is contingent on our diet, sleep quality and amount, water intake, and physical activity level, among other things.
 In order for our body to perform in the ways that we need and ask it to, we must properly fuel it, hydrate it, exercise it, and rest it.
-We are each given one body and we must treat our bodies like a temple, not a tent.
+We are each given one body and, we must treat our bodies like a temple, not a tent.

 Tips for physical wellness: